 Alice A. Kokodis represents employers in a broad range of employment law matters, with a particular focus in the financial services industry.
 She has litigated claims pending in more than fifteen states and appears before FINRA with respect to employment related matters brought against brokerage firms and other financial institutions.
-Alice also has extensive experience representing hospitality and retail employers.
+Alice also has extensive experience representing hospitality, retail and technology employers.

 In servicing her clients, Alice often acts as an extension of their legal and management team.
-She advises clients at every stage of the employment relationship, ranging from the initial hiring process, to every facet of daily operations, including compensation, performance management issues, and separations.
-She provides practical advice and recommendations aimed at avoiding litigation, but is a zealous advocate for clients when litigation ensues.
+She advises clients at every stage of the employment relationship, ranging from the initial hiring process, to every facet of daily operations, including compensation, performance management, leaves of absence and reasonable accommodation requests, and employee terminations.

 Alice’s litigation experience includes regular appearances before state and federal courts, agencies and arbitral forums on claims related to: